brunorozendo/mcp-server-filesystem/README.md

 1. **No Path Restrictions**: File operations can access any path the user has permissions for
 2. **User Permissions**: The server runs with the same permissions as the user who starts it
 3. **Production Use**: Consider implementing path validation before deploying in production environments

+**Note**: Tool schema descriptions reference "allowed directories" but this feature does not exist in the current implementation.

 ## Tool Examples